-This is a brilliant how to create backlinks manually tactic I just learned from Warren Mori in his book, Link Build Strategies for SEO: Top 25 Strategies to Build Backlinks.
+This brilliant how to create backlinks manually tactic I just learned from Warren Mori in his book, Link Build Strategies for SEO: Top 25 Strategies to Build Backlinks.
 So, I must give him props on it.
 I haven’t attempted to use it yet but I plan to very soon.
 Basically, all you do is pull a big list of glossary words people in your industry use and then post them and their definitions on a page on your website or blog.
 With a little email outreach, you’ll be able to find people willing to link to it.

 If you’re unsure what glossary terms to use here’s something I came up with after learning Mori’s tactic.

 Visit WordCounter.com.
 Find and paste 15 of the top articles in your niche into the tool.
 Make sure to exclude small words; use only roots; and list 200 words.
 Then click the “Go” button on the bottom.

 Once you do, the tool will spit out a list of words and the number of times each were used in the articles.
 From there you select the words or phrases you want to include on your glossary list, and then write out the definitions to each.
 Then place them on your site and you’re ready to start reaching out to webmasters in your niche to ask them to link to it.